AdobeDocs/experience-manager-65.en/help/assets/launch.md

    Integration details page - JWT tab

-   The Account page, with all fields filled out, will look similar to the following:
+   The Account page, with all fields filled out, looks similar to the following:

    ![2019-07-25_22-08-30](assets/2019-07-25_22-08-30.png)